AmrutaJoshi10/Type-Based-Package-Dependency-Analysis/README.md

  # Install this project in your system
  You will need Visual Studio 2015.
+ You should use the .Net System.IO and System.Text for all I/O.
  The project consists of run.bat and compile.bat files.
  Run.bat - Runs the project.
 It is required for C# or VB.NET applications.
  Compile.bat - Compiles the project automatically.